-Accumulated Ground Movement Study/Survey as described in the approved Plan.
-For drilling proposed within the Oil Field, the Operator must submit the results of the Accumulated Ground Movement Study to the Public Works Director/City Engineer.
+- D. Accumulated Ground Movement Survey.
+Within 60 days of approval of the Accumulated Ground Movement Plan required in Section 24.C, above, the Operator shall implement the Accumulated Ground Movement Survey as described in the approved Accumulated Ground Movement Plan.
+For drilling proposed within the Oil Field, the Operator must submit the results of the Accumulated Ground Movement Survey to the Public Works Director/City Engineer.
 The study shall be prepared by a licensed expert approved or selected by the Public Works Director/City Engineer, for determining annual ground movement, including subsidence or uplift.
-The Study results shall identify ground movement during this first study period, including subsidence or uplift, and include a description of how future ground movement survey results will be analyzed and Measurements shall be made using repeat pass Differentially reported.
+The Accumulated Ground Movement Survey results shall identify ground movement during this first study period, including subsidence or uplift, and include a description of how future ground movement survey results will be analyzed and Measurements shall be made using repeat pass Differentially reported.
 Interferometric Synthetic Aperture Radar technology to establish baseline conditions, since the post-Baldwin Hills Reservoir failure, to measure future ground movement.
-Within 30 days of completing the ground movement study, the results of the annual monitoring survey shall be forwarded to DOGGR for review and appropriate action and to Public Works Director/City Engineer for review and comment, and the Operator shall see that any changes, additions, revisions or modifications that may be required to receive the approval of such agencies are promptly made and approved.
-Annual survey reports shall be submitted for a minimum of 5 years after cessation of Oil Operations and the fifth report shall provide conclusions and recommendations regarding the need for continued surveying and reports.
+Within 30 days of completing the Accumulated Ground Movement Survey, the results of the annual monitoring survey shall be forwarded to DOGGR for review and appropriate action and to the Public Works Director/City Engineer for review and comment, and the Operator shall see that any changes, additions, revisions or modifications that may be required to receive the approval of such agencies are promptly made and approved.
+Annual survey reports shall be submitted for a minimum of five years after cessation of Oil Operations and the fifth report shall provide conclusions and recommendations regarding the need for continued surveying and reports.
 If an annual study is not approved, the Operator shall promptly take such actions as are necessary to obtain approval.
-This requirement may be waived by the Public Works Director/City Engineer if the Operator can demonstrate that this requirement is being implemented and has been approved for other parts of the Oil Field, However, the Operator must conclusively show that the annual ground movement studies apply to the Oil Field within the jurisdiction of the City in order for this requirement to be waived.
+This requirement may be satisfied if the Operator can demonstrate to the satisfaction of the Public Works Director/City Engineer, that an annual Accumulated Ground Movement Survey that meets these requirements is being implemented and has been approved for other parts of the Oil Field and can conclusively show that the annual Accumulated Ground Movement Survey applies to the Oil Field within the jurisdiction of the City.
+Additional information may be required by the Public Works Director/City Engineer to demonstrate compliance with this Section. - E. Ground Movement Threshold Limits.
+In the event that the annual monitoring surveys indicate that ongoing ground movement deviates from the baseline measurements, as established by the Accumulated Ground Movement Plan and the initial Accumulated Ground Movement Survey (as required per Section 24.C and 24.D, respectively), by a measurement equal to or greater than 0.6 inches or a lesser value determined by the Public Works Director/City Engineer, at any given location is occurring in an upward or downward direction in the vicinity of or in the Oil Field, the Operator shall review and analyze all claims or complaints of Subsidence damage that have been submitted to the Operator or the City by the public or a public entity in the 12 months since the last ground movement survey.
+Based on this information, the Operator shall prepare a report that assesses

-- E. Ground Movement Threshold Limits.
-In the event that the annual monitoring surveys indicate that ongoing ground movement, equal to or greater than 0.6 inches or a lesser value determined by the Public Works Director/ City Engineer, at any given location is occurring in an upward or downward direction in the vicinity of or in the Oil Field, the Operator shall review and analyze all claims or complaints of Subsidence or Settlement damage that have been submitted to the Operator or the City by the public or a public entity in the 12 months since the last ground movement survey.
-Based on this information, the Operator shall prepare a report that assesses whether any of the alleged subsidence damage was caused by Oil Operations and submit said report to DOGGR and the Public Works Director/City Engineer. - 1.
-No further drilling or redrilling shall be commenced or approved, and all existing drilling shall immediately cease if required by the Public Works Director/City Engineer, until the cause of the movement has been determined. - 2.
-If the Operator's operations are the cause or a contributing factor no further drilling or redrilling shall be commenced or approved, and all existing drilling shall immediately cease if required by the Public Works Director/City Engineer, until a remedy, such as adjustments in ground water flood operations, has been
+Page 44 of 70 Version 9-15-17 PUBLIC REVIEW DRAFT TRACK CHANGES COMPARE TO APRIL 2013 DISCUSSION DRAFT whether any of the alleged subsidence damage was caused by Oil Operations and submit said report to DOGGR and the Public Works Director/City Engineer.